 - Never let snow completely cover your meter.

-- Don't shovel snow up against your meter.
+- Use caution when using a shovel around your meter, don't shovel snow up against your meter.

 - Where possible, use a broom instead of a shovel to clear snow away from the meter.